linuxhubit/linuxhubit-theme/README.md

 # linxuhub.it Theme
-The PageKit theme of linuxhub.it
+The Bis[ku]it theme for linuxhub.it